Vishal-appohm/python-scoring-model/README.md

 # python-scoring-model
-This repository contains python code to generated scores for any salesforce object.
+This repository contains python code to generate scores for any salesforce object.